glic3rinu/passlib/docs/modular_crypt_format.rst

    to a "configuration string" containing just the identifying prefix, rounds, salt, etc.

-   This string then encodes all the information generated needed to generate a new hash in order to verify a password, without having to perform excessive parsing.
+   This configuration string then encodes all the information generated needed to generate a new hash in order to verify a password, without having to perform excessive parsing.

    Most modular crypt format hashes follow this, though some (like :class:`~passlib.hash.bcrypt`) omit the ``$`` separator.

+   As well, there is no set standard about whether configuration strings should or should not include a trailing ``$`` at the end, though the general rule is that a hash behave the same regardless (:class:`~passlib.hash.sun_md5_crypt` behaves particularly poorly regarding this last point).

 .. note::